pritamqu/ppg2ecg-cardiogan/README.md

 ```
 Please see a **live demonstration** using this link. [![Watch the video](./images/cardiogan_demo_public.jpg)](https://youtu.be/z0Dr4k24t7U)

+### AAAI Talk
+My AAAI presentation can be found here: https://youtu.be/npMzbIfkVuo.

 ### Citation
 Please cite our paper below when using or referring to our work.